Optimizing performance of quantum operations with non-Markovian decoherence: the tortoise or the hare?

 An optimal protocol is found by numerically maximizing $\mathcal{F}$ over $N$ control parameters which determine the system propagators at each discrete time step.
 Such numerical optimization becomes significantly faster if one can efficiently calculate the gradient of $\mathcal{F}$ with respect to the $N$-dimensional vector of control parameters, $\nabla\mathcal{F}$.
 A naive calculation of $\nabla\mathcal{F}$ requires of order $N$ evaluations of $\mathcal{F}$, strongly limiting the size of problems that can be treated.
-Such gradients can however be efficiently obtained using the adjoint method~\cite{plessix_review_2006}, which has been applied to unitary or Markovian dynamics~\cite{mishra_control_2021}.
-Crucially, one may see that the tensor network representation of $\mathcal{F}$ in Fig.~\ref{fig:ptdiagrams}(a) leads immediately to the form of adjoint method required for non-Markovian dynamics.
-This diagram represents the fidelity as a multilinear functional of the propagators; thus the derivative with respect to the propagator at a given time step is the same diagram with the node for that propagator removed, as shown in Fig.~\ref{fig:ptdiagrams}(b).
-Furthermore, all such derivatives can be constructed from two sets of tensors found as follows.
-The first set come from evaluating the network in the typical way, proceeding from the initial state forwards in time, and then storing the two-legged tensors obtained after each time step.
-The second set of tensors are found by starting from the target state and propagating backwards in time to a given time step.
-One can then contract one index in each pair of stored tensors to obtain the derivative of $\mathcal{F}$ with respect to all the propagators---and hence the gradient with respect to any and all choices of controls in $H_S$~\cite{supplement}.
-The key difference compared to use of the adjoint method in unitary or Markovian dynamics is that we propagate a rank-2 tensor rather than the state $\rho_S$.
+Such gradients can however be efficiently obtained using the adjoint method~\cite{plessix_review_2006}, which has been applied to unitary or Markovian dynamics~\cite{khaneja_optimal_2005,mishra_control_2021}.
+In the GRAPE algorithm~\cite{khaneja_optimal_2005}, for example, the gradient is computed by combining states stored during a forwards-in-time propagation from the initial state with those stored during a backwards-in-time propagation from the target state.
+Crucially, one may see that the tensor network representation of $\mathcal{F}$ in Fig.~\ref{fig:ptdiagrams}(a) leads immediately to the generalization required for non-Markovian dynamics.
+This diagram represents the fidelity as a multilinear functional of the propagators; thus the derivative with respect to the propagator at a given time step is the same diagram with the node for that propagator removed.
+As shown in Fig.~\ref{fig:ptdiagrams}(b), and discussed further in~\cite{supplement}, all such derivatives can be computed by combining rank-2 tensors stored as the network is evaluated forwards in time with those stored during a backward propagation.
+The key difference compared to the adjoint method for unitary or Markovian dynamics is that we propagate a rank-2 tensor rather than the state $\rho_S$.
 The additional index in this tensor encodes information about the past and future dynamics and enables optimization of non-Markovian evolutions.